JetBrains/intellij-sdk-docs/basics/disposers.md

         …
 ```

-> **Tip** The first part of the callstack is unrelated to diagnosing the memory leak.
+> **TIP** The first part of the callstack is unrelated to diagnosing the memory leak.
 Instead, pay attention to the second part of the call stack, after `Caused by: java.lang.Throwable`.

 In this specific case, the IntelliJ Platform ([`CoreProgressManager`](upsource:///platform/core-impl/src/com/intellij/openapi/progress/impl/CoreProgressManager.java)) started a task that contained the `DynamicWizard` code.
 That code, in turn, allocated a `Project` that was never disposed by the time the application exited.